pyx-project/pyx/manual/axis.rst

    *parter* is a partitioner instance, which creates suitable ticks for the axis range.
 Those ticks are merged with ticks manually given  by *manualticks* before proceeding with rating, painting *etc.* Manually placed ticks win against those created by the partitioner.

-For automatic partitioners, which are able to calculate several possible tick lists for a given axis range, the *density* is a (linear) factor to favour more or less ticks.
-It should not be stressed to much (its likely, that the result would be unappropriate or not at all valid in terms of rating label distances).
-But within a range of say 0.5 to 2 (even bigger for large graphs) it can help to get less or more ticks than the default would lead to. *maxworse* is the number of trials with more and less ticks when a better rating was already found. *rater* is a rater instance, which rates the ticks and the label distances for being best suitable.
-It also takes into account *density*.
-The rater is only needed, when the partitioner creates several tick lists.
+   *rater* is a rater instance, which rates the ticks and the label distances for being best suitable.
+The rater is only needed, when the partitioner creates several tick lists. *maxworse* is the number of trials with more and less ticks when a better rating was already found to help to get less or more ticks than the default would lead to.

    *texter* is a texter instance.
 It creates labels for those ticks, which claim to have a label, but do not have a label string set already.
 Ticks created by